 Times have changed and employers have been slow to react, embracing outdated thought processes they developed during the Great Recession.
 In that time frame, there were almost seven unemployed people for every job opening.
 Businesses could afford to be selective and offer lower salaries.

 As the U.S. Department of Labor report indicates, the situation is dramatically different today.
 The job seeker to job opening ratio is 1-to-1.
 This type of tight labor market should result in an increase in worker wages by companies that must fill their job openings.
 That has not happened.

 Why is that?
 The devil is in the data.
 The U.S. Government projects that five of the 10 jobs that will grow the fastest over the next decade pay less than $25,000 a year.
-The jobs have titles such as personal care aide, home health aide and food preparer.
-These types of jobs do not require an extensive post-secondary education.
-Even entry level CNC machinist’s positions do not require years of schooling.
+The jobs have titles such as personal care aide, home health aide, and food preparer.
+These types of jobs do not require extensive post-secondary education.
+Even entry-level CNC machinist’s positions do not require years of schooling.